gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-Use this API to retrieve the details of all stores access given to the staff member (the selling locations where the application will be utilized for placing orders).
+Retrieve ordering stores accessible to staff members.
+Retrieve the details of all stores access given to the staff member (the selling locations where the application will be utilized for placing orders).

 *Returned Response:*